Top Sleep Apnea Treatments

 Sleep apnea is a common, yet serious, sleep disorder that can affect your well-being in a variety of ways.
 Many people who have sleep apnea aren’t aware of it, but once it’s properly diagnosed, several different treatments options are available.

-In this blog, Dr. Samit Malhotra, a board-certified sleep doctor with Sleep & Neuroscience Associates, outlines some of the top sleep apnea treatments.
+In this blog, our doctors outlines some of the top sleep apnea treatments.

 What is sleep apnea, and how dangerous is it?